openjdk/jdk/doc/building.md

 ## Operating System Requirements

-The mainline JDK project supports Linux, macOS, AIX and Windows.
-Support for other operating system, e.g. BSD, exists in separate "port" projects.
+The mainline JDK project supports Linux, macOS, AIX, Windows, and the BSDs -- FreeBSD, NetBSD, OpenBSD and DragonFly BSD -- on x86_64.

 In general, the JDK can be built on a wide range of versions of these operating systems, but the further you deviate from what is tested on a daily basis, the